-The Company has a related party relationship with its parent company - "Veolia Voda (Sofia) B.V."
+The Group has a related party relationship with its parent Group - "Veolia Voda (Sofia) B.V."
 (77.10% of the shares of Sofiyska Voda AD), as well as with the companies within Veolia Group and with its minority shareholder-Vodosnabdyavane i kanalizatsiya EAD (ViK) (22.9%).
-The ultimate parent company is Veolia Environnement S.A., France.
+The ultimate parent Group is Veolia Environnement S.A., France.

-The related parties of the Company are the ultimate parent company and all companies under common control and key management personnel.
+The related parties of the Group are the ultimate parent Group and all companies under common control and key management personnel.
 As the minority shareholder ViK is solely owned by Sofia Municipality (MoS), thus being government-related entity, related parties are also companies, which are under the control of the same government.

-The Company has performed analysis over the individually and collectively significant transactions with companies under the control of the Government, which are as follows:
+The Group has performed analysis over the individually and collectively significant transactions with companies under the control of the Government, which are as follows:

-- Construction revenue and expenses with MoS - Green energy income with National Electricity Company EAD state-owned (disclosed in Note 4); - Under a contract signed with NEC EAD, the latter has invoiced to Sofiyska Voda BGN 1,215 thousand (without VAT) for water that Sofiyska Voda has purchased and has run through NEK's plants in order for the water to reach the suburban area of Sofia.
+- Green energy income with National Electricity Group EAD state-owned (disclosed in Note 5); - Under a contract signed with NEC EAD, the latter has invoiced to Sofiyska Voda BGN 1,215 thousand (without VAT) for water that Sofiyska Voda has purchased and has run through NEK's plants in order for the water to reach the suburban area of Sofia.
 The expense is recognized in Expenses for materials Electricity, water, heating.
 On the other hand, Sofiyska Voda has invoiced to NEC BGN 1,215 thousand (without VAT) due to the fact that NEC has generated electricity from the water running through their plants.
 The revenue has been recognized in Revenue from water supply.